kreijack/bombrowser/tests/TESTS.md

 Test description: In the menu select the Help and About subcommand

+Expected results:
-Expected results: The "about" dialog is showed.
-The dialog contains the current version and the copyright code.
+- The "about" dialog is showed.
+The dialog contains:
+    - the current version and the copyright code.
+    - a text that showed the used connection

 Passed: [X]